rpsft/etlbox/README.md

 ### Supported sources and destinations

-The following table shows which types of sources and destination are supported with the current version of ETLBox
+The following table shows which types of sources and destination are supported out-of-the box with the current version of ETLBox

 Source or Destination type|Supported by ETLBox|
 ---------------------------|-------------------